Estimated Completion, April 2018

 At the Anti-Corruption Summit, the UK committed to “establish a public register of company beneficial ownership information for foreign companies who already own or buy property in the UK, or who bid on central government contracts.”
 Then-Prime Minister David Cameron said that public registers of beneficial ownership information were the “gold standard”, and every country should ultimately aim to have them.

-This commitment was also reiterated in the UK’s Open Government Partnership 2016 – 2018 National Action Plan, and legislation is scheduled to be passed on the register by April 2018.
+This commitment was also reiterated in the UK’s Open Government Partnership 2016 – 2018 National Action Plan.